ironcev/awesome-roslyn/readme.md

 - [Roslyn Clr Heap Allocation Analyzer](https://github.com/Microsoft/RoslynClrHeapAllocationAnalyzer) - A C# heap allocation analyzer that can detect explicit and many implicit allocations like boxing, display classes a.k.a closures, implicit delegate creations, etc.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 190+ analyzers and 190+ refactorings for C#.
 Covers coding style, code readability and simplification, removing redundancies, fixing compiler errors and many more.
 - [StyleCop Analyzers for the .NET Compiler Platform](https://github.com/DotNetAnalyzers/StyleCopAnalyzers) - A port of StyleCop rules to Roslyn.
+- [VSDiagnostics](https://github.com/Vannevelj/VSDiagnostics) - A collection of code-quality analyzers.
+Covers usages of async methods, flags enums, best practices in exception handling as well as many other code-quality checks.

 ## Blog Posts and Articles
 Awesome blog posts and online articles covering various topics like performance, Roslyn internals and similar.